FILM REVIEWS

-In 1972, Fellini made a tentative return to the kind of film that had made him famous with the semi-documentary Roma (or Fellini’s Roma), an affectionate, satirical look at the Eternal City, offering a kaleidoscopic synthesis of some facts but also the director’s own memories and wild fantasy, proving to be an uneasy combination for viewers and reviewers.
+In 1972, Fellini made a tentative return to the kind of film that had made him famous with the semi-documentary Roma (or Fellini’s Roma), an affectionate, satirical look at the Eternal City.

 Jumping to 1970, the story finds Fellini (playing himself) as a famous filmmaker, shooting a traffic jam during a heavy rainstorm, while his memory goes back to his early days in the city when he attended a vaudeville show.

-Back in the present, Fellini shoots the construction of the subway that has been being built for decades; digging leads to archaelogical finds and the area becomes off-limits.
-He then depicts in breif and bold brushes a bordello, a clerical fashion show, and a street festival where cops besiege radical youths.
+Back in the present, Fellini shoots the construction of the subway that has been in the process of being built for decades.
+Meanwhile, the digging leads to archeological revelations, which the area an off-limits zone.
+He then depicts in brief and bold brushes a bordello, a clerical fashion show, and a street festival where cops besiege some radical youths.

 Fellini was criticized by harsh critics for rehashing familiar themes and ideas, resulting in an episodic narrative that often felt like a parody of Fellini’s other, better movies, such as “La Dolce Vita and 81/2.”